Plandome, New York: Village government

-As of February 2022, the Mayor of Plandome is Thomas Minutillo, the Deputy Mayor is Don Richardson, and the Trustees are Dr. Robert Broderick, James Corcoran, Esq., John Kurkjian, and Don Richardson.
+As of January 2025, the Mayor of Plandome is John "Jake" Kurkjian, the Deputy Mayor is Don Richardson, and the Trustees are Dr. Robert Broderick, James Corcoran, Esq., Don Richardson, and Damien Quinn.

 Representation in higher government

 Town representation

-Plandome is located in the Town of North Hempstead's 6th council district, which as of February 2022 is represented on the North Hempstead Town Council by Mariann Dalimonte (D-Port Washington).
+Plandome is located in the Town of North Hempstead's 5th council district, which as of January 2025 is represented on the North Hempstead Town Council by David A. Adhami (R-Great Neck).

 Nassau County representation

-Plandome is located in Nassau County's 9th Legislative district, which as of February 2022 is represented in the Nassau County Legislature by Richard Nicoello (R-New Hyde Park).
+Plandome is located in Nassau County's 10th Legislative district, which as of January 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R-Great Neck).

 New York State representation

 New York State Assembly

-Plandome is located within the New York State Assembly's 16th Assembly district, which as of February 2022 is represented by Gina Sillitti (D-Manorhaven).
+Plandome is located within New York's 16th State Assembly district, which as of January 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Plandome is located in the New York State Senate's 7th State Senate district, which as of February 2022 is represented in the New York State Senate by Anna Kaplan (D-North Hills).
+Plandome is located in the New York State Senate's 7th State Senate district, which as of January 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Plandome is located in New York's 3rd congressional district, which as of February 2022 is represented in the United States Congress by Tom Suozzi (D-Glen Cove).
+Plandome is located in New York's 3rd congressional district, which as of January 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).